tahahasan897/govinance_protocol/README.md

     Where:

     v_t, h_t, and c_t are the weekly-summed values for volume %, holder-growth, and velocity/churn.
 Each calculated using their own formulas.

     w_v, w_h, and w_c are the weights that determine the importance of each factor.

-  Currently, the volume weight w_v is set highest at 0.5, because volume is generally considered the most important metric.
+  Currently, the volume weight w_v, and the holder count weight is set highest at 0.4, because volume and holder count is generally considered the most important metric and the most focused on towards a higher value.
 However, this can be adjusted depending on the goal.
-A more balanced setup might be:
-    - w_v = 0.4
-    - w_h = 0.4
-    - w_c = 0.2

   Understanding what each variable represents — and what outcome we're aiming for — is crucial when adjusting these weights.